Money Savings Challenges for the New Year

 Want to ramp your yearly money savings challenge up to the next level?
 TriedandTrueMomJobs.com has a supersized plan that could help you save $10,000 over the next 12 months.

-The 52-week money challenge comes with a chart to track your progress.
-Plus, the website offers you some great ideas to slash spending and make extra money to make it easier to reach your savings goal.
+Their ultimate 52-week money challenge comes with a chart to track your progress.
+Plus, the website offers you some great ideas to slash spending and make extra money so it’s easier to reach your savings goal.

 9. 14-Day Money Saving Challenge